 Data and Graduate Recruitment Bureau

-GRB, which includes our subsidiary companies Cortex Recruitment, Metrica Recruitment, Quota Recruitment and Graduate Mentor, take data privacy and security seriously.
+GRB, which includes our subsidiary companies Cortex Recruitment, Metrica Recruitment, Quota Recruitment, Graduate Recruiters Network and Graduate Mentor, take data privacy and security seriously.
 We have carefully complied with the Data Protection Directive 1995 and Data Protection Act 1998, have strong data security measures in place, and have never sold or exchanged jobseeker or client data.
 GRB are now committed to meeting the requirements of the GDPR to further strengthen our data processing and user control of data.

 Compliance with the GDPR

 As part of our meeting the standards of the GDPR, the following are examples of areas of compliance that will take effect by 25 May 2018:

 This will be easily accessible via our websites, outlining how data is collected and processed in line with the GDPR.

 Users will more easily be able to request deletion of data via email and online request forms, including the full deletion of user accounts.

 Users will more easily be able to request access to data and edit their subscription choices via email and online request forms.